aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

       that the OpenSSO Server product was installed under default Org/Realm "dc=opensso,dc=java,dc=net".
 If the Org/Realm for the deployment scenario is different from the default root suffix, the Universal Id(uuid) for the role/principal mappings should be changed accordingly.
-The Universal Id can be obtained by using the agentadmin --getUuid command.
+The Universal Id can be obtained from the OpenSSO/FAM server console.
    4. Deploy the application.
 After you have re-created the sample application from scratch, you may proceed directly to Deploying the Sample Application, or optionally perform step 3.
    5. Optionally you can run 'ant rebuild' to clean the application project area and run a